As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Although the price point for tiles is an important factor for many, if you have the budget for it, some of these materials are better than others when it comes to actually blocking out sound.
 Usually, the more you pay, the higher the quality, and the better the soundproofing.

-Now let’s look at which tile material is the best for soundproofing floors and ceilings.
+Now let’s look at which tile material is the best for soundproofing ceilings.

 The best tiles for soundproofing purposes are those made from rigid vinyl.
 Although these will cost more than some of the other tile materials, the amount of sound that they block out is significant.